Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #21 Bet on the yen?** ##
+*2024-03-25*

+BoJ has finally raised its overnight borrowing cost from sub-zero to 0.1%.
+This is truly the historic day for Japan's deflationary economy and foreign exchange market.
+The Japanese currency has served as a safe haven for asset management due to its stability, low inflation and liquidity.
+This new fiscal policy means that the market participants need a new strategy to diversify their portfolio and makes the carry trades less profittable.
+But, some like [Alaska Air](https://www.ft.com/content/f3e8923a-2c24-462a-a1ea-16264a3236e3) sees this as an opportunity to capitalize.
+The Fed's hawkish monetary policy has been a trip stopper for the Japanese vacation goers and impacted the Hawaiian Airlines really bad.
+The outcome of this deal hinges on the Fed's and BoJ's decisions on further rate cuts and hikes, respectively.
+The US's strong economy during this tightening cycle is a good news for the Fed - it will take its time to announce further rate cuts and recently announced the future projection to around 3% by 2026.
+On the other hand, it is uncertain whether the Japanese economy can withstand the rate hikes.

 ## **Blog #20 More on the Biden Block and the current state of mass media** ##
 *2024-03-21*